Categories

 Osteomyelitis is an infection of the bone or bone marrow.

 In addition, hyperbaric oxygen therapy may treat different conditions that the FDA has not yet approved.
-Different HBOT treatment centers may allow the treatment of such issues.
+Various HBOT treatment centers may allow the treatment of such issues.
 Ailments the FDA has not approved are known as off-label conditions.

 Off-label conditions may benefit from hyperbaric oxygen therapy.
 These include: